Sony TC-D5M overhaul and repair

 This reveals the mechanism including the spring which engages the slip-clutch:

 Removing the spring can be a bit tricky but using tweezers in one hand and an exacto-knife in the other hand it was quite easy.
 I had to shorten the spring by removing three turns.
-I've done that by forcing the blade of the exacto knive in between the spring turns and using it as a hard surface to bend the spring by 90 degrees.
+I've done that by forcing the blade of the exacto knife in between the spring turns and using it as a hard surface to bend the spring by 90 degrees.
 I used side clippers to remove the excess spring material.
 Reinstalling was done the same way as removing the spring with tweezers and the exacto knife as a pointy tool.

 After reassembling the machine the final result using an old torque meter test tape:

-I would call this a success, before restauration, the indicator was showing zero, now it shows round about 5.
+I would call this a success, before restoration, the indicator was showing zero, now it shows round about 5.
 The torque meter cassette certainly is out of calibration but it is still working great for comparative measurements.

 --- WORK IN PROGRESS, TO BE CONTINUED... ---

-PREV: A DIY HP diode detector power sensor substitute OVERVIEW NEXT: ----
+PREV: A DIY HP diode detector power sensor substitute and a 11730A sensor cable OVERVIEW NEXT: A reverse engineering deep dive into a Trixell Pixium 3543ez x-ray detector panel